alshedivat/al-folio/_posts/2022-08-08-research-interests.md

 date: 2022-08-08
 ---

-Last Edit: 11/01/2022
+Last Edit: 1/17/2023

 ## About
 1. My favorite quote is: "What I cannot create, I do not understand" - Richard Feynman

-2. The fundamental problem in artificial intelligence for me is not higher performance metrics or faster computation, but how to make machines more like humans.
+2. My fundamental research objective is to make machines more like humans.

-3. My research interests in AI and cognitive science are greatly influenced by Professor Geoffrey Hinton and Professor Josh Tenenbaum.
+3. My research interests in AI and cognitive science are greatly influenced by Geoffrey Hinton and Joshua Tenenbaum.

 <br />

 ## Interested Areas
-Deep Learning, Computer Vision, Natural Language Processing, Multimodal Learning, Continual Learning, Embodied Intelligence, Generative Models, Robotics, Cognitive Science (Cognitive Psychology and Neuroscience)
+Deep Learning, Multimodal Learning, Continual Learning, Embodied Intelligence, Cognitive Science (Cognitive Psychology and Neuroscience)